SDN Logo

 What was the most interesting question?

-Students said the most interesting question asked at University of North Carolina-Chapel Hill School of Medicine discussed a wide range of topics, including personal qualities for being a good physician, unique autobiography titles, future career aspirations, favorite books, and ethical dilemmas.
-While the questions varied, there were references to MMI format interviews, implying a structured approach, possibly under a nondisclosure agreement.
+Students said most interesting question asked at University of North Carolina-Chapel Hill School of Medicine discussed a wide range of topics, including personal qualities for being a good physician, future career aspirations, favorite books, family dynamics, and ethical scenarios.
+While some interviews were structured as engaging conversations about medicine and experiences, others delved into specific scenarios like ethical dilemmas and hypothetical situations.

 What was the most difficult question?